 When I return home, I continue with the 4 capsules per day (2 after breakfast and 2 after dinner) for two full weeks.
 I then revert back to my usual one capsule per day dosage.

-If you have a found a different brand works for you when traveling (this one is also excellent and requires no refrigeration), please be sure to consult with the manufacturer for the suggested travel regimen for that particular product.
+If you have a found a different brand works for you while out of town (this brand and this brand contain the best “traveling” strains and require no refrigeration), please be sure to consult with the manufacturer for the suggested travel regimen for that particular product.